RyotaroSeto/star-golang-orms/README.md

 # Golang ORMapper Star
-Express information on golang ormapper in a clear manner.
-It also displays the number of stars at different times of the year.
+The number of stars is expressed in an easy-to-understand manner for golang ormapper information with more than 1,000 stars.
+It can also display the number of stars at different times of the year.
+If there are any other public repositories of golang orMapper, I'd be glad to hear about them!

 | Project Name | Stars | Subscribers | Forks | Open Issues | Description | Createdate | Last Update |
 | ------------ | ----- | ----------- | ----- | ----------- | ----------- | ----------- | ----------- |